aayush-maggo123/brandaivisibility/README.md

 2. Enter the brand name you want to search for
 3. Click "Analyze Brand Score"
 4. View the results:
-   - Slider showing score (e.g., 2 out of 3)
+   - Brand Score slider and summary
-   - Text summary
+   - Brand Sentiment slider and summary (Negative, Neutral, Positive)
-   - Side-by-side breakdown of each model's response
+   - Side-by-side breakdown of each model's response, with sentiment for each

 ## Example Prompts